Managing credit card debt on parental leave

 The first rule of thumb is that it’s best to pay at least the minimum payment each month for each credit card.
 If you don’t pay the minimum payment, it can:

-Lead to paying late fees (which are additional fees - usually around $20 - if you haven’t made the minimum monthly payment by the due date)
+• Lead to paying late fees (usually around $20 if you haven’t made the minimum monthly payment by the due date)

-Result in higher interest charges on your credit card, as the interest each month is calculated on the outstanding balance
+• Result in higher interest charges, as the interest each month is calculated on the outstanding balance

-To illustrate how paying only the minimum payment can lead to a debt trap with credit cards, a friend kindly shared this snippet from her recent credit card statement.
-She has $7,600 outstanding and her bank charges 20.24% interest.
-You can see that by sticking to the minimum payment, It would take over 80 years to pay off the credit card, and lead to over $50,000 in interest charges.
+To illustrate how paying only the minimum payment can lead to a debt trap, a friend kindly shared this snippet from her credit card statement.
+She has $7,600 outstanding, and her bank charges 20.24% interest.
+By sticking to the minimum payment, it would take over 80 years to pay off the credit card and lead to over $50,000 in interest charges.

 Put money aside each payday

-If you haven’t started parental leave yet, use every payday that you can to eat away at your debt.
-Decide now how much you can commit to and remember to make sure it’s above the minimum payment for each card.
-Then, figure out how long it will take you to pay off using this Debt Repayment Calculator.
+If you haven’t started parental leave, use every payday to chip away at your debt.
+Decide how much you can commit to, aiming above the minimum payment for each card.
+Then, use the Debt Repayment Calculator to see how long it will take to pay off each card based on your chosen payment amount.

-For example (using the calculator above), if you have $1,000 on your credit card with a 20% interest rate and can:
+For example, if you have $1,000 on your credit card with a 20% interest rate and can:

-Afford to make monthly repayments of $200, it will take 6 months to pay off the card, and you will pay an additional $53 in interest
+• Pay $200 per month, it will take 6 months to pay off the card, and you will pay an additional $53 in interest.

-Afford to make monthly repayments of $80, it will take 15 months to pay off the card, and you will pay an additional $131 in interest
+• Pay $80 per month, it will take 15 months to pay off the card, and you will pay an additional $131 in interest.

 High interest rate = high priority